nhatminh46vn/datajam.ai/README.md

 # Datajam.ai
-resources to prepare for interview and boost your confidence when working with data in general
+Resources to prepare for interviews and/or boost your confidence when working with data in general.

 ## Spark 101
 simple exercices: